tembo-io/website/landing/src/content/blog/2024-02-08-geospatial-stack/index.md

 ![map_data_points](./map_data_points.png 'map_data_points')
 Figure 2.
 QGIS-renedered OpenStreetMap visualization containing elephant tracking data.

-QGIS has built-in features that allow for the creation custom geometries to visualize and further analyze.
+QGIS also has built-in features that allow for the creation of custom geometries to visualize and further analyze.
 As shown above (Figure 2), the OpenStreetMap layer reveals the defined border of Dassioko Village.
 Not only that, but there are clearly points found within the grey-shaded area, meaning the elephant traveled there.
 To better quantify this phenomenon, we created a custom geometry and overlayed it (Figure 3).